 Wolfe is co-founder and co-artistic director of New York’s legendary music collective Bang on a Can.
 Gordon joined fellow Bang on a Can founders Michael Gordon and David Lang for a symposium at The Pew Center for Arts & Heritage in June 2009.
 The three composers spoke about their work as composers, impresarios, and entrepreneurs, and shared recorded examples of their music.
 Together, they also curated the first Philadelphia iteration of the Bang on a Can marathon, funded by the Center and presented by FringeArts in September 2010.
 Wolfe has also written a new 45-minute, multi-movement, hybrid choral work, Anthracite Fields, commissioned by the Mendelssohn Club of Philadelphia with support from the Center.
 Premiered in April 2014, the new work draws inspiration from Anglo-American folk music and stories around coal mining communities in Pennsylvania, Wolfe’s home state.
 Wolfe has researched folk stories, traditional mining songs, and personal tales from the chorus and community at large, involving audiences directly in the creation of the work.

-Kariamu Welsh is a dancer and a 1996 Pew Fellow.
+Glen Weldon is a writer and a 1994 Pew Fellow.